Direct link to this guide: guides.lib.berkeley.edu/pubmed.

 In PubMed, select the citations to export by clicking in the checkbox to the left of each.
 Click Save, and make sure Selection (number) is what you see on that drop-down menu.
 Choose PubMed in the Format menu, and then Create file.
 Save the file to somewhere you will remember.
 In Mendeley, select the folder you want to import into, and click Add Files.
 Select the search results file.

 Most citation managers will let you import a text file in RIS format.
-In the New PubMed, the PubMed format is comparable to RIS format.
-Save citations in PubMed format, then import into your citation manager.
+Save citations in the PubMed format , which is comparable to RIS format, then import into your citation manager.

 More information in the PubMed User Guide.